kavinbharathii/Quest/README.md

 # Quest

-A fuzzy shell history search tool written in Go.
-Like `Ctrl+R` but you describe what the command *does* instead of remembering what it *is*.
-Built to understand how search ranking algorithms work under the hood — tokenization, BM25 scoring, and TUI design.
+A BM25-powered shell history search tool written in Go.
+Like `Ctrl+R` but ranked — search across your entire bash history by token relevance, not just recency.
+No external services, no cloud, no LLM.
+Just your history, a sqlite DB, and a bubbletea TUI.

 ---